The (Complicated) History of Amazon Advertising 2012 to 2021

 2018 Amazon rebrands AAP as Amazon DSP.
 Amazon DSP offers an Amazon Managed Service as well as a self-service option for advertisers.

-The History of Amazon Advertising FAQ:
+The History of Amazon Ads FAQ:

 What are AMG, AAP, and AMS?